Peritonitis is inflammation of the tissue that covers your inner abdominal wall and the organs in your abdomen.

 - infection of the gallbladder, intestines, or bloodstream

 - pelvic inflammatory disease (PID)

-- Crohn’s disease (a type of inflammatory bowel disease)
+- Crohn’s disease

 If you have symptoms of peritonitis, seek medical attention right away.
 Delaying your treatment could put your life at risk.